International Teaching Assistants Guide

 Resources for students in distress

 Listening to a student in distress is important.
 The student might have serious problems that require professional help.
 The TA should not rule out the possibility that the student has a more serious problem without first listening to the student.
-If the student says anything about hurting him/herself or not being able to go on, then the TA should seek immediate assistance, either by walking the student to a hospital or to the Psychological & Counseling Center (PCC) or by calling the PCC.
+If the student says anything about hurting him/herself or not being able to go on, then the TA should seek immediate assistance, either by walking the student to a hospital or to the University Counseling Center (UCC) or by calling the UCC.

 Since the PCC can help students with a variety of difficulties (poor study skills, learning disabilities, emotional and mental health issues), it is a useful place to send student in distress.
 Every fulltime Vanderbilt student can receive counseling at the PCC for free.